BlazingiceYT/Barrage-wars-beta-/README.md

 Update0.17: Added ability to customize button layout through settings menu. commited by BlazingiceYT on 6 Aug 2026

 Patch0.18: Fixed settings menu not appearing in home screen and guns spawning only in some houses and added credits.
 Commited by BlazingiceYT on 6 Aug 2026

+Patch0.19: Fixed supersized guns.
+Commited by BlazingiceYT on 6 Aug 2026